 June 9 is last day for first Disaster Preparedness Sales Tax Holiday

 SARASOTA, Fla.
-(WWSB) - There are only a few more days left in the current Disaster Preparedness Sales Tax Holiday, which wraps up on June 9.
+(WWSB) - Friday, June 9 is the last day in the current Disaster Preparedness Sales Tax Holiday.

 Atlantic Hurricane Season officially started on June 1 with all eyes in the Gulf until Tropical Storm Arlene fizzled out.

 The tax holiday allows Florida residents to stock up on supplies needed in the event of a natural disaster.
-You can also get pet supplies while you shop.
+You can also get certain pet supplies, including leashes and travel kennels, while you shop.

 A second exemption period will begin Saturday, August 26 and extend through Friday, September 8.